opal/opal/README.md

 * Make blocks become the first arg of every method call
 * Customizable debug states - use opal, native or no backtracing
 * Fixed various Hash specs
+* Added Builder and BuilderTask to make building projects easier

 **0.3.16** (2012/01/15)